SerenityJS/sample-plugin/README.md

 # Introduction

-The SerentityJS sample plugin provides a basic configuration for plugin usage in the software.
+The SerenityJS sample plugin provides a basic configuration for plugin usage in the software.
 To get started, either clone this repo or create a new repository using this template.
 A firm understanding of TypeScript and JavaScript will be very beneficial for plugin development.

 ## Usage